rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 > other functionality in the `rand` crate, for example, run `cargo doc --open`
 > and click `rand` in the sidebar on the left.

-The second line that we added to the code prints the secret number.
+The second line that we added to the middle of the code prints the secret number.
 This is useful while we’re developing the program to be able to test it, but we’ll delete it from the final version.
 It’s not much of a game if the program prints the answer as soon as it starts!

 Try running the program a few times: